Imran4424/Machine-Learning-Models/README.md

 When email services only detect spam and not spam classification, it is called the binary classification technique.

-In the current world, we mostly use Gmail email services and gmail provides multi-class classification classification:
+In the current world, we primarily use Gmail email services and Gmail provides multi-class classification classification:

 - Primary: main email box
 - Promotions: product-related promotions email box